ggarra13/mrv2/README.md

 As a convernience for Windows users, DLLs, includes and .lib files for FFmpeg and liblcms2 libraries are provided in mrv2's windows/win64 directory.
 The libintl and libiconv libraries are taken from the MSys64 repositories as pre-flight check with the bin/install_libintl_window.sh script (part of runme.sh).

 If you unset LCMS2_ROOT in windows/envvars/envvars.sh, the library will be compiled.

+## Optional CMake flags

+The main runme.sh script supports passing CMake flags to it and allows turning on or off some options of mrv2.
+Currently, these are:

+BUILD_ZLIB    Toggles building zlib as a shared library (only for macOS).
+BUILD_GETTEXT Toggles Gettext (libintl / libiconv) creation (only for macOS).
+BUILD_FLTK    Toggles FLTK building (currently needed) BUILD_PYTHON  Toggles Python building.
+MRV2_PYBIND11 Toggles Python bindings (no Python support in mrv2).
+MRV2_NETWORK  Toggles Network and Single Instance.
+MRV2_PDF      Toggles PDF Saving and Creation.

 ## Building FFmpeg as GPL or LGPL